AdobeDocs/graphql-mesh-gateway/src/pages/gateway/extending-unified-schema.md

 ---
-title: Extending the Unified Schema
+title: Extend the schema with custom resolvers
 description: Learn how to extend the unified schema with resolvers.
 ---

-# Extending the Unified Schema
+# Extend the schema with custom resolvers

 [Combining multiple Sources](../reference/combining-multiple-sources.md) explains how `additionalResolvers` can shape and augment the unified schema with custom resolvers.

 Alternatively, using the `additionalResolvers` config allows you to upload a custom resolver, as a [`JavaScript` file](../reference/handlers/index.md#reference-local-files-in-handlers), to the Mesh.

 ## Programmatic `additionalResolvers`